-Over-subscription
+Over subscription

-Where the number of applications received is fewer than or equal to the admissions number all applicants will be offered a place without being ranked.
+Where the number of applications received is equal to or fewer than the published admissions number all applicants will be offered a place without being ranked.

-Where the number of applications is greater than the admission number, all applications will be ranked using the oversubscription criteria set out below.
+Where the number of applications received is more than there are places available, priority for admission will be given to those children who meet the oversubscription criteria set out below.